In This Article

 Insurers increasingly look past the headline score during underwriting.
 They want evidence of active endpoint detection and response telemetry, proof that MFA is enforced rather than just enabled, documentation of incident response plan testing, and historical trend data showing sustained security improvements over time.
 A high Secure Score paired with stale admin accounts, unmanaged devices, or untested backup procedures still represents underwriting risk that the score alone does not capture.

 Mason-McDuffie Mortgage started with a Microsoft Secure Score of 32% and reached nearly 93% after implementing Guardian through Access Business Technologies.
-The improvement came from a two-phase approach: first hardening the Microsoft 365 environment with Conditional Access, Intune device compliance, and Defender for Office 365, then layering continuous monitoring through Guardian Security Insights with nightly automated assessments and managed extended detection and response.
+The improvement came from a two-phase approach: first hardening the Microsoft 365 environment with Conditional Access, Microsoft Intune device compliance, and Microsoft Defender for Office 365, then layering continuous monitoring through Guardian Security Insights with nightly automated assessments and managed extended detection and response.

 The FFIEC retired its Cybersecurity Assessment Tool (CAT) on August 31, 2025, after 10 years of use.
 While the fundamental security controls in the CAT remained sound, the manual self-assessment approach could not keep pace with rapidly evolving cyber threats.
 The replacement guidance from federal banking regulators directs financial institutions toward continuous automated monitoring frameworks that provide real-time security posture visibility rather than periodic point-in-time assessments.